-Whether it’s a hurricane or the Bermuda Triangle at work, your plane or your ship loses its way and you end up stranded on an uninhabited island.
+Whether it’s a hurricane or the Bermuda Triangle at work, your plane or your ship loses its way and you end up stranded on a small, uninhabited island.
 How likely is that to happen?
-There are thousands of small, uninhabited islands around the world, so it’s certainly possible!
+There are thousands of such islands around the world, so it’s certainly possible!

 If you become stranded on a deserted island, though, you probably won’t find it very humorous at first.
 It could be a scary situation that you want to get out of as soon as possible.
 Here are a few survival tips that you might want to keep in mind in such a situation: